Regular business hours 10am until 5pm, open 7 days a week (except Thanksgiving and Christmas).

-Seven creatives offer art and gifts, handmade in the Columbia River Gorge.
-Locally made Pottery, Glass, Jewelry, Metal Art, Natural Skin Care, Photography, Watercolor, Prints and more, you are sure to find unique items for your home, office, personal adornment and gift giving needs.
+Seven creatives offer art, gifts and herbals handmade in the Columbia River Gorge.
+We offer Metal Art, Photography, Watercolor, Herbals, Pottery, Jewelry, and Fiber.
+You'll find unique items for your home, office, personal adornment and gift giving needs.

 Kevin Bligh - Wind Mountain Metal Works